International companies that are no longer American

 Original Headquarters: Dallas, Texas

-Seven & i Holdings
+Purchased By: Seven & i Holdings

 Country: Japan